All Episodes

 We want to stop drugs from coming into our country.

-All right, hour two, Sean Hannity show.
+All right, our two Sean Hannity show.

-That was the president from earlier today doing you know it's so funny.
+That was the president from earlier today doing, you know, it's so funny.

-I mean, this week he went way overboard to say I will add what I have to add.
+I mean, this week he went way overboard to say, I will add what I have to add.

-Um what part of that didn't you understand?
+What part of that didn't you understand?

-You act like this is the they act like this is the first time that this has ever been done.
+They act like this is the first time that this has ever been done.

 All right, joining us now to discuss this and a whole host of other issues.

-Um why why only this one does it bother the Democratic Party?
+Going back to Jimmy Carter, as I said, Mr. Speaker, why only this one does it bother the Democratic Party?

 Well, because Donald Trump's doing it.

-I mean, I don't think this is very complicated.
+I don't think this is very complicated.

 It's really that simple, isn't it?

-No matter what he's that simple.
+No matter what he's doing.

 If he cured cancer, they'd be angry at him, I'm pretty sure.

-So he's he's not inventing money, he's not doing anything dictatorial, it's not a threat to the rule of law.
+It's not a threat to the rule of law.

 I read some of the wider, more hysterical comments.

-Part of the reason it's called the executive branch is that he does have executive authority within a framework that Congress uh approves.
+Part of the reason it's called the executive branch is that he does have executive authority within a framework that Congress approves.

 And the problem, of course, they have is it is impossible to override his veto.